necojackarc/auto-request-review/README.md

   enable_group_assignment: false
 ```

-### Auto-assign the default reviwers if no reviwers are matched to your rules
+### Auto-assign the default reviewers if no reviewers are matched to your rules
-You can define the default reviwers who will be assigned when no reivwers are matched to your rules.
+You can define the default reviewers who will be assigned when no reviewers are matched to your rules.

 ```yaml
 reviewers: